 The Decom setup tab has a button control to load the setup information entered by the user.
 Changes made with any of the controls will not take affect until this button is pressed.
-The user may load all settings by invoking the "File \rightarrow SaveAs" command.
+The user the settings by invoking the "File \rightarrow SaveAs" command.
 To download all of the configurations (decom, simulator, Bitsync, and IRIG) to the LS-50 hardware, invoke the "Load All" command.
-To recall a previously defined LS-50 setup configuration, invoke the "File \rightarrow Recall" command and select the appropriate file from the file menu and then download the configuration to the LS-50 hardware by invoking the "Load All" command.
-To set the LS-50 hardware to its default state, invoke the "Set Defaults" command.
+To recall a previously defined LS-50 setup configuration, invoke the